-As That Salad Lady our founder, Nina, is often invited to give nutrition talks and cooking classes for many different audiences.
-During a recent celebration of the newly established federal holiday, “Juneteenth,” she showcased easy and creative ways to put a fresh and healthy spin on traditional African American cuisine, better known as “soul food.”
+As That Salad Lady our founder, Nina, is often invited to give nutrition talks and cooking classes for a variety of audiences.
+During a “Juneteenth” celebration, she showcased easy and creative ways to put a fresh and healthy spin on traditional African American cuisine, better known as “soul food.”
 Given that collard greens are a soul food staple, Nina put them at the forefront of a green salad recipe – in their raw form.

 When most people hear the term ‘soul food,’ a green salad is probably the last thing that comes to mind, let alone one made with raw collards.
 In classic soul food recipes, collards are generally cooked for long periods of time, which, unfortunately, strips away many of their potentially valuable nutrients.
 Not to mention all the added salt owing to smoked meats and other sodium-dense flavor-enhancers.

 In her recipe, That Salad Lady not only kept the collards fresh, but she maximized their overall nutritional value by introducing other nutrient-packed ingredients too.
 In what’s become our “Collard Green Salad with Sweet Balsamic Vinaigrette,” she:

 - Included a balsamic vinegar-based dressing made with functional ingredients like extra-virgin olive oil (EVOO) and garlic.
 This dressing also serves as a marinade for tenderizing and softening the collards.

 - Added fresh okra, another soul food favorite that boasts an impressive nutrient profile.
 From a nutritional standpoint, uncooked (or lightly cooked) okra is always best – and it won’t have that slimy mouthfeel either.

 - Packed in a colorful blend of high-fiber veggies and fruits along with the tangy, creamy goodness of goat cheese for satisfying texture, rich flavor and even more nutrition.